 Financial companies need to collect and share sensitive information to run their everyday business.
-Members of SIFMA’s Data Protection Working Group have developed a set of principles for the protection of sensitive data that align to the NIST Cybersecurity Framework.
+Members of SIFMA’s Data Protection Working Group have developed a set of principles for the protection of sensitive data that align with the NIST Cybersecurity Framework.

-Financial Services Sector Cybersecurity Profile
+Financial Services Cybersecurity Profile